maths/moodle-qtype_stack/doc/en/AbInitio/Authoring_quick_start_1.md

 1. The "question name",
 2. The "question text",
 3. The teacher's "model answer", (`ta` in the question variables).
-4. A test of "correctness" (set to Algebraic equivalence by default).
+4. A test of "correctness" (set to Algebraic equivalence).

 Next we should try out our question by pressing the `Preview` link at the bottom of the page.